 - Social security benefits

 - Disability benefits

 Florida law provides guidelines with which the courts determine the monetary amount of support to be paid.
 Once these guidelines have been applied to a case, a judge will determine how the funds will be distributed in order to provide the child with financial security and stability.
 Amounts of child support may vary based on specific financial circumstances.

 Is Child Support Modifiable?

 In certain cases of material changes to circumstances, such as changes in income, parents may petition to modify the agreement for child support.
-Our Sarasota attorneys can assist parents seeking to modify child support with file petitions and advocating on their behalf to prove why the modification is required.
-Our attorneys can also assist with any child support issue that may affect your rights, including the following circumstances.
+Our child support lawyers can assist parents seeking to modify child support with file petitions and advocating on their behalf to prove why the modification is required.
+Additionally, our attorneys assist with any child support issue that may affect a parent's rights, including the following circumstances.